knewplay/book-programming-essential/programming-fundamentals/chapter4.md

 6. Move the left foot 60 centimeters forward.
 7. Lower the left foot until it touches the ground.
 8. Transfer the weight to the left foot.
-9. Check for obstacles or the end of the room.
+9. Check if wall is reached.
 If an obstacle or end of the room is detected, exit loop.
 10. Otherwise, repeat from step 1.

 [Illustration of flowchart diagram]